Libya's ex-rebels reluctant to down arms

 The town of Zawiyah, just west of Tripoli, is leading the way in changing the status quo.
 A group of ex-rebels there have now formed themselves into a new local military unit, ready to join the national army once it's finally created.

-At an old army base, a ceremony formally inaugurates them as military officers: the troops hand over the guns they wielded as militias, applauded by commanders.'Country first'
+At an old army base, a ceremony formally inaugurates them as military officers: the troops hand over the guns they wielded as militias, applauded by commanders.

 They are then given extensive training and taught the discipline that many previously lacked: orderly marching, proper maintenance of their weapons and physical fitness.